 What Is a Conjugal Partner?

-Under IRPR s.2, a conjugal partner is defined as a foreign national who is in a conjugal relationship with the sponsor and has been in that relationship for at least one year.
-IRCC policy provides further guidance:
+Under section 2 of the Immigration and Refugee Protection Regulations (IRPR), a conjugal partner is defined as a foreign national residing outside Canada who is in a conjugal relationship with the sponsor and has been in that relationship for a period of at least one year.
+The phrase "residing outside Canada" is part of the legal definition, which is why this category is processed from outside Canada.
+IRCC policy and case law build on that definition with the following expectations:

-• The couple must have maintained a genuine, committed conjugal relationship for at least 12 continuous months
+- ✓ The couple has maintained a genuine, committed conjugal relationship for at least one year (roughly 12 months or more)

-• The couple has NOT been able to live together continuously — not because of choice, but because of immigration barriers or legal barriers beyond their control
+- ✓ The couple has NOT been able to marry or live together continuously, not because of choice, but because of an immigration barrier or legal barrier beyond their control

-• The relationship involves a degree of commitment equivalent to that of a spouse or common-law partner
+- ✓ The relationship involves a degree of commitment and interdependence equivalent to that of a married or common-law couple

 ⚠ Conjugal is NOT a workaround for common-law

-Conjugal partner is NOT a substitute for common-law partnership simply because a couple chose not to live together or found it inconvenient.
-IRCC requires evidence of a genuine, insurmountable barrier to cohabitation.
+Conjugal partner is not a substitute for common-law partnership simply because a couple chose not to live together or found it inconvenient.
+IRCC generally requires evidence of a genuine barrier beyond the couple's control that prevented both marriage and cohabitation.
 Officers assess these applications strictly.
-If a couple could have cohabited but simply chose not to, conjugal status will not be accepted.
+If a couple could have cohabited or married but simply did not, conjugal status is generally not accepted, and an officer decides based on the totality of the evidence.

 Conjugal vs Common-Law vs Spouse